-During 2017, our Nominating and Corporate Governance Committee undertook a review of our non-employee director compensation with the assistance of FW Cook and determined that our annual director compensation was below market compared to our Peer Group.
+During 2019, our Nominating and Corporate Governance Committee undertook a review of our nonemployee director compensation with the assistance of FW Cook and determined that our annual director compensation was below market compared to our Peer Group.
 Based on this finding, our Nominating and Corporate Governance Committee approved the compensation arrangements for our non-employee directors described below, which are reflected in the following table:

-- Annual cash retainer fee for all outside directors of \$60,000; - Additional retainer fee of \$80,000 in the form of fully vested restricted stock units; - Additional cash retainer fee for our lead director of \$25,000; - Additional cash retainer fee for our Audit Committee chairman of \$14,000; - Additional cash retainer fee for our Compensation Committee chairman of \$10,000; and - Additional cash retainer fee for our Nominating and Corporate Governance Committee chairman of \$10,000.
+- annual cash retainer fee for all outside directors of \$70,000; - additional retainer fee of \$100,000 in the form of fully vested restricted stock units; - additional cash retainer fee for our lead director of \$25,000; - · additional cash retainer fee for our Audit Committee chairman of \$15,000; - · additional cash retainer fee for our Compensation Committee chairman of \$10,000; and - additional cash retainer fee for our Nominating and Corporate Governance Committee chairman of \$10,000.

+In connection with Mr. Janik's transition to non-executive chairman following his retirement at our 2020 annual meeting of shareholders, the Board approved an additional annual cash retainer fee for the non-executive chairman role of \$65,000.
 We also reimburse all directors for out-of-pocket expenses incurred in connection with attendance at Board and committee meetings.
-The restricted stock units are granted on the first business day of each calendar year.
+The restricted stock units are granted annually at the first quarter nominating and governance committee meeting of the year.
 The restricted stock units and the underlying shares are issued to our outside directors pursuant to our 2010 Stock Plan.

-The table below sets forth information regarding the compensation of our directors for 2018.
+The table below sets forth information regarding the compensation of our directors for 2020.

-Change in

-Pension

-Value and Non-

-Fees Qualified

-Earned Non-Equity Deferred

-0 r Paid in Stock Option Incentive Plan Compensation All Other

-Name Cash Α wards(1) Awards Compensation Earnings Compensation Total

-James L. Janik(2)

-James D. Staley \$ 85,000 \$ 74,897 \$ 159,987

-James L. Packard \$ 60,000 \$ 74,897 \$ 134,987

-Donald Sturdivant \$ 70,000 \$ 74,897 \$ 144,987

-Kenneth W. Krueger \$ 74,000 \$ 74,897 \$ 148,987

-Margaret Dano \$ 70,000 \$ 74,897 \$ 144,987
+Name Fees Earned or Paid in Cash Stock Awards (1) Total James L. Janik (2) \$ 57,115 \$66,010 \$123,125 James D. Staley \$ 95,000 \$97,745 \$192,745 James L. Packard \$ 70,000 \$97,745 \$167,745 Donald Sturdivant \$ 80,000 \$97,745 \$177,745 Kenneth W. Krueger \$ 85,000 \$97,745 \$182,745 Margaret Dano \$ 80,000 \$97,745 \$177,745

 (1) Reflects the grant date fair value of restricted stock unit awards as determined pursuant to ASC Topic 718.
-See Note 13, Stock-based Compensation, in the notes to the consolidated financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2018.
-Each outside director received 2,005 restricted stock units.
+See Note 14 Stock-based Compensation, in the notes to the consolidated financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2020.
+Each outside director received 1,827 restricted stock units.